 Crisis Connections —866-427-4747— This 24/7 number provides immediate support and resources for people in emotional crisis and will help you determine if you or your loved one needs professional help.
 They provide immediate translation into 155 languages.

 Support groups for people with chronic illnesses — The Center for Chronic Illness offers free, professionally facilitated, web-based support groups for people who have chronic illnesses or paralysis.
-You can learn more and sign up here.
+Learn more and sign up here.

 Washington Recovery Help Line — People experiencing substance misuse disorders, problem gambling and other mental health challenges can call or text 1-866-789-1511.
 They can help refer you to medical providers who provide medications for opioid use disorders and have been tracking program closures and changes since early March.
 You can also email them here.
 Find more information on their website.